Getting Started on eCommerce SEO basics

 10. An optimized home page

 Your homepage should include title tags, headers, and meta descriptions for the reasons noted above to help SERPs understand the nature of your site content.
 For some merchants, it may be beneficial to optimize the homepage for certain keyword phrases.
-For example, the keywords would include the types of products you sell and perhaps a top-selling item.
+For example, the keywords could include the types of products you sell and perhaps a top-selling item.
 For other merchants, it may not be best to optimize for a certain keyword.
 It depends on your business and industry.
 However, for either strategy, it’s important for SEO that title tags and meta descriptions to be complete.
 In addition, keep your homepage as clean and uncluttered as possible with your focused information.

 The eCommerce SEO basics to get you up and running

 SEO is a great way to optimize your site not only for SERPs but for your customers.
 A site that is seen as user-friendly will not only help your rankings in Google, Bing, and Yahoo but will also help in increasing conversions.
-Building a solid SEO strategy is key for eCommerce merchants in today’s’ digital first world.
+Building a solid SEO strategy is key for eCommerce merchants in today’s digital-first world.
 However, there are many ways to go about creating a plan of attack for SEO.
 For Magento merchants, we highly recommend investing in an internal SEO expert or a partner with SEO and Magento experience.
 As discussed above, there are several technical aspects of building and optimizing your website for SEO.
-Make sure you have a partner who understands the complexity of Magento as well SEO.
+Make sure you have a partner who understands the complexity of Magento as well as SEO.